RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice/serviceconfigurations.md

 ```
 #### Domain Name

-All REDHAWK core services are required to have a configuration property `DOMAIN_NAME`.
-This property defines the AdminService all the services for a domain group.
+All REDHAWK core services are required to have a `DOMAIN_NAME` configuration property.
+This property defines the REDHAWK domain context and allows the AdminService to group services into a domain group.
 This domain group will be used to determine execution priority and arguments for `rhadmin` commands.

 #### Priority